weibeld-setup/install-keyboard-layout/README.md

 **_Settings > Time & Language > Language > Keyboard > Override for default input method_**

-After installation, keep the `logswiss` directory somewhere on the system as the `setup.exe` file allows to cleanly uninstall the keyboard layout.
+After installation, keep the `logswiss` directory somewhere on the system, as the `setup.exe` file allows to cleanly uninstall the keyboard layout.
 Uninstallation is necessary if you want to make any changes to the layout and then reinstall it because MSKLC refuses to export a keyboard layout with the same name as an already installed one.
-In this case, first uninstall the existing keyboard layout with `setup.exe`, edit the `.klc` file and then repeat the installation steps above.
+In this case, first uninstall the existing keyboard layout with `setup.exe`, edit the `.klc` file (or load the `.klc` file into MSKLC and make edits there), and then repeat the installation steps above.

 > **Note:** the name of a keyboard layout file on Windows may have at most 8 characters (excluding the extension).
 That's why the name of the file has been shortened to `LogSwiss.klc`.